pypy/pypy.org/posts/2022/12/pypy-alive.rst

 I have been running this combination of random trace generation and Z3 checking for many nights and it has found some bugs, which I'll describe in the next section.
-It should probably could still be run for a lot longer, but still a very useful exercise already.
+It should probably be run for a lot longer, but still a useful exercise already.

 In this mode, I'm giving every Z3 call a time limit to make sure that the random tests don't just take arbitrarily long.
 This means that asking Z3 to prove